prokoudine/ardour-tutorial/content/getting-started/setting-up-the-timeline/index.en.md

 Once you have done that, make sure you make the _Timecode_ ruler visible by right-clicking in the timeline and checking the _Timecode_ box.

+There are other types of rulers: tempo, time signature, location markers, and more.

 ## Continuing

 Now that you've set up the timeline, continue on to the chapter on